 An ITIN is the closest equivalent of a Social Security card that an undocumented immigrant can own.
 You can apply for an ITIN via the IRS website.

 If you want to answer the question “can undocumented immigrants open an IRA?” it’s important to understand how much they pay into the system.

 Over 4.3 million tax returns are filed annually with ITINs, according to IRS statistics.

 The inclusion of undocumented immigrants in business life extends to document processing.

 After all, it’s irrelevant to ask, “can undocumented immigrants open an IRA?” if they don’t have valid IDs.

-About 13 states, including California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, New Mexico, New York, Nevada, Utah, Vermont, Washington, and the District of Columbia, allow undocumented immigrants to apply for driver’s licenses.
+Over 13 states, including Oregon, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, New Mexico, New York, Nevada, Utah, Vermont, Washington, and the District of Columbia, allow undocumented immigrants to apply for driver’s licenses.

 So, if they can do these things, can undocumented immigrants open a bank account?